Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Sampling and Modeling

 Quantum annealing converts the task of sampling from a data probability distribution into repeatedly drawing states from a quantum Ising Hamiltonian whose low-energy manifold encodes that distribution.
 The resulting problem graph is embedded onto the device topology, with minor-embedding techniques mapping high-degree logical nodes onto chains of physical qubits when necessary.
 Each anneal begins in a uniform superposition and undergoes a time-dependent evolution in which a strong transverse field is gradually turned off while the problem Hamiltonian is turned on.
 Quantum tunneling allows the system to traverse tall, narrow energy barriers and settle into low-energy states that follow an approximately Boltzmann distribution $P(s)\propto \exp[-H_{\textup{Ising}}(s)/kT_{\mathrm{eff}}]$, where \(H(s)\) is the QUBO energy of spin configuration \(s\) and \(T_{\mathrm{eff}}\) is the effective sampling temperature.

 By collecting thousands of quantum annealing readouts, one obtains an empirical ensemble representing the sampled energy landscape.
 Post-processing techniques, such as chain-breaking correction through majority voting, gauge averaging, and importance reweighting, are applied to reduce sampling noise and mitigate hardware-induced biases\cite{pazem2023error,pazem2025error}.
-Standard statistical analyses, kernel density estimators, or variational feedback loops then translate these quantum samples into domain probabilities, parameter updates, or other predictive observables relevant to the scientific problem at hand.
+Standard statistical tools, including kernel density estimators \cite{silverman2018density}, and variational feedback loops \cite{zhou2022multiple} are then employed to translate the raw quantum samples into domain-level probability distributions, parameter updates, or predictive observables relevant to the biological context.

-The cleaned ensemble can then be analyzed using standard statistical methods, including kernel density estimation or variational feedback loops, to extract domain-level probabilities, update model parameters, or compute predictive observables tailored to the biological system under investigation.

-To accelerate the sampling process and identify the lowest energy state, we run the Ising model on D-Wave quantum annealers.
-For this purpose, we (i) embed chromatin interaction graphs directly onto the hardware’s near-planar Pegasus topology—minimizing the need for penalty-inducing chain embeddings—and (ii) benchmark the resulting quantum-annealing samples against experimental datasets to assess biological fidelity and sampling efficiency.
+To accelerate this sampling process and identify low-energy states, we implemented an Ising model on D-Wave quantum annealers.
+Specifically, (i) chromatin interaction graphs were embedded directly onto the Pegasus hardware topology to minimize chain penalties, and (ii) the resulting quantum samples were benchmarked against experimental datasets to evaluate biological fidelity and sampling efficiency.